Executive Compensation at Baycare Health System

 * Patrick Lytle and William Ulbricht received severance payments of $350,210 and $459,222, respectively.

-As illustrated above, the 11 moat highly compensated employees received more than $14 million in compensation.
-8 of the 11 (73%) most highly compensated employees are male while 3 of the 11 (27%) are female (note: Gender is not reported on the Form 990.
-Determinations were made based on name and google searches).
+As illustrated above, the 11 most highly compensated employees received more than $14 million in compensation.
+8 of the 11 (73%) most highly compensated employees are male while 3 of the 11 (27%) are female (note: gender is not reported on the Form 990; determinations were made based on name and google searches).

 For specific details on BHSI’s Executive Non-Qualified Defined Contribution Plan contributions, see the Form 990, Schedule J, Part III, Supplemental Information.

 231 independent contractors received more than $100,000 in compensation.
-The five (5) most highly compensated were rerouted to be:
+The five (5) most highly compensated were reported to be: